zestypanda/LRU_Cache/README.md

 # LRU_Cache
 Implement LRU (Least Recently Used) Cache Class Template in C++

+And Perform Unit Test using Google Test

 using double linked list and unordered_map;

    each node in the linked list contains data members of key and value;